pdolezal/net.yetamine.lang/README.md

 ## Examples ##

-Let's have a brief look at some code snippets that demonstrate some of the features provided by this library.
-Larger samples can be found in the `src/test` in package `net.yetamine.lang.snippets`, which hopefully will grow in the future to give more examples of using the library.
+Let's have a brief look at some small code snippets that demonstrate some of the features provided by this library.
+Larger samples, which demonstrate the use of the library, can be found in package `net.yetamine.lang.snippets` in `src/test`.

 ### Making collection snapshots ###

 It is quite common to see code like `Collections.unmodifiableSet(new HashSet<>(source))` to make a copy of a collection, so that it could be stored, e.g., in an object's field and passed later elsewhere without the danger of unwanted modification.
+This is definitely a good idea.

-Great, but what if the source is empty?
-That code snippet makes then too many instances: the (empty) collection and the unmodifiable wrapper, although for empty collections an efficient singleton is available.
-So, `Capture.collection(source)` can be used instead; this method and its friends for other collections return an unmodifiable copy of the source, but take care not to keep unnecessary instances or wrappers.
+However, the code snippet can be quite inefficient when `source` is empty; in that case the code snippet makes too many instances: the (empty) collection, with all its internal structures, and the unmodifiable wrapper.
+Compare it to the most efficient solution, which is an unmodifiable singleton for the empty collection. `Capture.collection(source)` can be used instead of this code snippet: this method and its friends for other collections return an unmodifiable copy of the source, but take care not to keep unnecessary instances or wrappers and prefer returning an empty singleton for an empty source.

 ### Byte arrays?
 Why? ###

 Arrays are mutable.
 This becomes a nightmare when an array type appears as a parameter (or a part of).
-Defensive copying is expensive and often not possible (e.g., when the array is a part of another type that you can't control fully).
+Defensive copying is expensive and sometimes impossible (e.g., when the array is a part of another type that you can't control fully).
 There are collections for objects, but primitive types keep causing the pain.

+Well, this library offers a solution for the most painful case: binary data.
 Here comes the `ByteSequence`.
-It can not only carry any binary data, but provides several ways to read them besides its own interface, which is similar to `CharSequence`, hence you can use `byte[]`, `ByteBuffer`, `IntStream` or a mixture of `InputStream` and `ReadableByteChannel`.
-As data sources, `byte[]` and `ByteBuffer` could be used besides a builder that provides a comfortable mixture of `OutputStream` and `WritableByteChannel`.
-Enjoy well-defined `equals` too!
+Its interface resembles `CharSequence`, but besides that it offers more alternative ways to read the data.
+Hence you can use `byte[]`, `ByteBuffer`, `IntStream` or a mixture of `InputStream` and `ReadableByteChannel`.
+For constructing an instance, `byte[]` and `ByteBuffer` could be used besides a builder that provides a mixture of `OutputStream` and `WritableByteChannel`.
+The cream on the top is well-defined `equals`.

 ### Tuples ###